-Switching From JobTread to Projul: Migration Guide for Contractors
+Switch From JobTread to Projul: Full Guide

 If you are using JobTread and feeling like it is not quite the right fit, you are not alone.
 A lot of contractors start with JobTread because it looks good on paper.
 It promises job costing, estimating, and project tracking in one place.
 But after a few months of real use, the cracks start to show.